bac0id/GogGalaxyAchievementManager/README.md

 ## Contributing

 Contributions are welcome!
-If you find a bug or have a suggestion, please open an issue on GitHub.
+If you find a bug or have a suggestion, please open an issue.
 If you would like to contribute code, please submit a pull request.

 ## Screenshots